N.C. Officials Trace 124 Legionnaires' Disease Cases To Hot Tub At A Fair

 To trace the outbreak's cause, health officials reviewed what the Legionnaires' patients said about their movements at the fair.
 Those reports were then compared against a larger data sample that includes people who didn't get sick, after state investigators sent an online survey to everyone who bought their tickets to the fair online.

-The survey asked the fairgoers for details such as when they attended, and what they did at the fair.
+The survey asked the fairgoers for details such as when they attended and what they did at the fair.
 Health officials say their analysis shows people who got sick were much more likely to have visited in the latter half of the 10-day fair than in the early portion.

 In response to the outbreak, the North Carolina Department of Agriculture and Consumer Services says the Davis Event Center is shut down and won't be rented out for events.